copyrite/LwotcMinimalText/XComGame.md

 Target an enemy.
 Fire a shot at it with +{% LEAD_TARGET_AIM_BONUS %} Aim if it moves.
 * {% AP2 %}
 * {% COOLDOWN %}
-* To take the shot, you need line of sight to the enemy when it moves.
+* To fire the shot, you need line of sight to the enemy when it moves.
-* Lead The Target ends if you haven't taken the shot until the start of your next turn.
+* Lead The Target ends if you haven't fired the shot until the start of your turn.
 * Lead The Target is not a reaction attack, despite activating on enemy movement.

 ## Lethal
-+2 to primary weapon damage. +1 to primary weapon critical damage.
++2 primary weapon damage. +1 primary weapon critical damage.

 ## Lick Your Wounds
 Heal for 2 HP when you Hunker Down, up to 8 per mission.
 Remove poison, burning, and acid burning when you Hunker Down.